LeadsNearby-Websites/codetemplates/OUTSOURCE.md

 You will be provided with a wp-content folder and sql file which will have all required plugins installed, as well as the **hypercore** parent theme and **hypercore-child** theme.

+**Note**: When modifying the child theme, use [hooks](#hypercore-hooks) rather than copying and modifying the parent theme template files, especially layout files like sidebar, header, footer. hypercore is very much in active develpment and copying/modifying parent theme files can cause problems with future updates.

 ## Hypercore Theme Options

 All hypercore theme options live in the WordPress Customizer under the tab **Theme Options**.
 Options of note which you may need are below.